 Portions of the eastern area of Hawkins County around Mt.
 Carmel and Church Hill are considered part of the Kingsport urban area for stormwater management purposes.
 Accordingly, the State of Tennessee required the County to submit a Notice of Intent (NOI) to manage stormwater.
 Yes, we must manage rain water and snow melt once it is on the ground.
 The NOI was submitted and the County was issued a permit by the State.
 Conditions of that permit require that we take measures to manage the flow of stormwater, prevent waterway pollution, prevent illicit discharges into waterways, issue permits for construction sites, and minimize silt from migrating off the sites, as well as other measures including citizen involvement.

-PLEASE REPORT ILLEGAL DUMPING: Citizens are encouraged to help by reporting illicit discharges.
+PLEASE REPORT ILLEGAL DISCHARGES: Citizens are encouraged to help by reporting illicit discharges.
 Illicit discharges are liquids other than rain water or snow melt getting in/or on the ground unless specifically exempted.
 Examples of illicit discharges are straight line septic, gray water (bathtub or washing machine drainage), or used oil/anti-freeze.
-Examples of exempt discharges are things like individual residential car washing, air conditioning condensate, swimming pool cleaning, or crawl space sump pump discharges.
+Examples of exempt discharges are things like individual residential car washing, air conditioning condensate, swimming pool cleaning, crawl space sump pump discharges or illegal discharges.
 If you think it is wrong, report it and we will check.
 Anonymous reports are investigated.

 PERMIT REQUIREMENTS: A Stormwater Permit from TDEC is required for any land disturbance, other than agriculture, of an acre or more or when less than an acre is part of a larger common plan of development that would disturb an acre or more.
 If the land disturbance is in the urbanized area of the County, a second permit is required to be obtained from the County.
 The permit(s) are to be obtained before land disturbance begins.

-URBANIZED AREA: The urbanized area was specified by the State and will likely be changed when the 2010 census is completed.
+URBANIZED AREA: The urbanized area was specified by the State.
 The area consists of a fairly high residential density outside but within approximately one mile of the corporate limits of Mt.
 Carmel and Church Hill.
 All of the areas are north of US Highway 11-W. The eastern area is bound by Kingsport and the North Fork of the Holston River and Mt.
 Carmel and Church Hill are on the west.
 The urbanized area includes Click Town, Ramey Town, Ross Campground, Hickory Hills, Lloyd’s Chapel, and Carters Valley Road down to the solid waste convenience center.
 Also included are the New Canton area and the unincorporated areas north of Church Hill’s boundary in the Volunteer High School area.

 If you live in or near these areas, call and we will tell you whether or not your property is in the urbanized area.